 Summary

-You fine-tuned a Vision Transformer to classify 20 food categories at nearly 89% accuracy.
-The big idea: ViT treats image patches like word tokens, so the exact same Trainer workflow applies — the only change is swapping the tokenizer for an AutoImageProcessor and using remove_unused_columns=False.
+This is how ViT fine-tuning works.
+We fine-tuned a Vision Transformer to classify 20 food categories at nearly 89% accuracy.
+The big idea is simple.
+ViT treats image patches like word tokens.
+So the exact same Trainer workflow applies.
+The only change is swapping the tokenizer for an AutoImageProcessor and using remove_unused_columns=False.

 So far every model has been encoder-based.
-Next, the series moves to true generative LLMs and parameter-efficient fine-tuning — fine-tuning Phi-2 on custom data with LoRA and QLoRA.
+Next, the series moves to true generative LLMs and parameter-efficient fine-tuning.
+We will do fine-tuning Phi-2 on custom data with LoRA and QLoRA.